fabiocat93/icbhi_2017_challenge/docs/notes.md

    - The sampling rate of recordings varies from 4 kHz to 44.1 kHz.
    - Some samples (especially 100% of Litt3200 device samples) had blank regions above the 2000 Hz frequency range.
    - The dataset contains 920 recordings from 126 patients, totaling 5.5 hours.
 Each breathing cycle is labeled by an expert into one of four classes: normal, crackle, wheeze, or both (crackle and wheeze).
 Cycle durations vary from 0.2s to 16.2s (average: 2.7s).
 The dataset is imbalanced, with 3642 normal, 1864 crackle, 886 wheeze, and 506 both-class cycles.
+   These exploratory findings guided the following preprocessing decisions, such as re-sampling and applying low-pass filtering, which improved model performance (evaluated based on validation loss).
 2. Preprocessing:
-   - I re-sampled all recordings to 16 kHz (which is the sampling rate of the encoder I used in my model).
+   - I re-sampled all recordings to 16 kHz (the sampling rate of the encoder I used in my model).
    - I applied a 4th-order Butterworth low-pass filter to reduce the impact of blank regions above 2000 Hz.
 (Notably: this preprocessing improved the model’s performance during exploratory tests).
    - I segmented audio clips based on the ground truth in the metadata.
 Each segment corresponds to one respiration cycle.
 3. Train-dev-test splitting: